austinfreenet/afn-docs/afn_nextgen_project.md

    1. a small local test rollout on Optiplexes probably in the cave
    2. a documented way to update the VM
    3. a way to log client sessions(yusadge, etc)

+## 2018-1-9

+The optiplex clone finished.  /etc/rc.isconf failed though.
+I copied rc.isconf over from the gold server and then started it.
+That runs fine.
+So it looks like the version of /etc/rc.isconf in the clonezilla image is too old.
+We should probably update it and save a new image.
+John's ultimate goal is to make this optiplex "the gold server".

+Let's start copying over the gold VM from the existing nextgen server.
+I port scanned the network looking for it like this: `nmap -p22 192.168.1.0/24`.
+I tried to scp it but I can't scp as root.
+Let's manually mod the `sshd_config` to allow that temporarily.
+It turns out that it's already enabled key-only.
+So let's copy a key over there.
+Ok, now an rsync is in process.

+There was an error message during virtualbox 5.x install.
+It couldn't find the kernel headers to build against.
+Perhaps we need a reboot somewhere?